 In Israel today it is traditionally served for brunch, with soft boiled, poached like eggs in a tomato based slightly spicy sauce.
 It is also eaten however at any time, breakfast, lunch or dinner.
 You can find it on most menus in Israeli casual restaurants.

 My mother made it for dinner for my father once a week!!
 I now do the same, it is a weekly dish for us.

 Shakshuka can be varied with anything you want added to it.
 So easy to prepare, nutritious and delicious.
-It is a great way to use up soft tomatoes, don't throw them out when they are no longer hard for slicing into a salad!
+It is a great way to use up soft tomatoes, don't throw them out when they are no longer hard enough for slicing into a salad!

 I like to use fresh tomatoes, some cooks use canned tomatoes but I find them very watery.
 Some add green and red peppers.
 I like my Shakshuka simple with tomatoes, spices and garlic.
 All spices can be adapted to your taste.
 Listed are the amounts for 2 people, increase the ingredients for more.

 Here's my version of traditional Shakshuka!